SnowPilotOrg/etl/SPEC.md

 - `upsert`: Schema combining insert and update operations, used for upserting records.
 - `delete`: Schema for delete operations, typically containing key fields to identify records for deletion.

 The presence of these operation-specific schemas implies support for the corresponding operations.
-For example, if an `insert` schema is provided for a stream, it indicates that the stream supports creating new records.
+For example, if an `insert` schema is provided for a collection, it indicates that the collection supports creating new records.

 These operation-specific schemas allow for fine-grained control over the sync process, enabling the distinction between different operation types and their corresponding data structures.
 By providing separate schemas for each operation, the connector can accurately represent the required and optional fields for each action, improving data integrity and reducing errors during the sync process.